stringlytyped/keylime-materials/rest-extension-points/rest-extension-points.md

 - `event_type`
 - `notify_uri`: The endpoint URI where the external service will receive notifications

-It **MUST** also have a `id` member set to an auto-incrementing integer except when the object represents a new events subscription to be created on the server.
+It **MUST** also have an `id` member set to an auto-incrementing integer except when the object represents a new events subscription to be created on the server.
 In such case, the `id` **MUST NOT** be present in the request to create the subscription.

 Additionally, an events subscription could have additional members depending on the `event_category` and `event_type`: